letoram/cat9/README.md

 This adds the specified files to an existing stash (or create a new if there isn't one) that is visible as a job.

+It is also possible to detect changes to the stash.

+    stash verify

+This runs a checksum tool (e.g. sha256sum) for each item.
+Repeating the verification would mark (-) those that have changes since last.

+It is also used to build a virtual filesystem:

+    stash map /some/stash/entry new/path/name

+Then build an archive:

+    stash archive tar myfile.tar

+Omit the destination file to get the contents into a job.

 Backstory
 =========